indutny/bud/README.md

     "security": "ssl23",

     // Path to default TLS certificate
-    // NOTE: Could be an array of certs
+    // NOTE: Could be an array of cert strings
+    // e.g. ["-----BEGIN CERTIFICATE-----...", "-----BEGIN CERTIFICATE-----..."]
     "cert": "keys/cert.pem",

     // Path to default TLS private key
-    // NOTE: Could be an array of keys
+    // NOTE: Could be an array of keys as file paths or strings "key": "keys/key.pem",
-    "key": "keys/key.pem",

     // **Optional** Passphrase for the private key